 The chapter presented its First Annual Barber Shop Quartet Parade on August 13, 1949.
-It was a Parade of Quartets style of show popular at time-the chorus performed along with several quartets without a lot of dialogue like the more recent book shows.
-The show included an impressive group of quartets: Pittsburghers (1948 International Champion from Pittsburgh, PA), The Chordettes (renowned women's quartet from Sheboygan, WI), Kentucky Troubadours (Louisville, KY),
+It was a Parade of Quartets style of show popular at time-the chorus performed along with several quartets without a lot of dialogue unlike the more recent scripted shows with characters and a storyline.
+The show included an impressive group of quartets: Pittsburghers (1948 International Champion from Pittsburgh, PA), The Chordettes (renowned women's quartet from Sheboygan, WI),

-Firesiders (Louisville, KY), Buzz Saws (Columbus, OH), Four Flats (Houston, TX), Foresters (Asheville, NC), and Skylarks (Asheville, NC).
+Kentucky Troubadours (Louisville, KY), Firesiders (Louisville, KY), Buzz Saws (Columbus, OH), Four Flats (Houston, TX), Foresters (Asheville, NC), and Skylarks (Asheville, NC).
 The 70-voice Asheville Chapter Chorus was directed by Dr. Arnold Dann.